Herman Taubeneck

 Herman Emil Taubeneck (January 2, 1855 – March 19, 1900) was an American politician who served as a member of the Illinois House of Representatives and as National Chairman of the People's Party.

 Early life

 Herman Emil Taubeneck was born January 2, 1855, in Terre Haute, Indiana to German-American immigrants Otto and Emma Taubeneck (née Nonneubluck) The family lived in Terre Haute until moving to a farmer near Marshall, Illinois in 1860.
-His formal education consisted of schooling typical of the era, one course at Commercial College in Terra Haute, and reading law working under Jacob W. Wilkin at the firm of Wilkin & Wilkin in Marshall.
+His formal education consisted of schooling typical of the era, one course at Commercial College in Terre Haute, and reading law working under Jacob W. Wilkin at the firm of Wilkin & Wilkin in Marshall.
 In the late 1880s, he engaged in the timber business and as a contractor for ties, staves, and piling.

 Illinois House of Representatives

 In the 1890 general election, Taubeneck was elected to the Illinois House of Representatives as one of three representatives from the 45th district alongside Democrat Lawrence Kelly and Republican Ethelbert Callahan.
 Two other members of Farmers' Alliance were elected that cycle; James Cockrell of Marion County and Hosea H. Moore of Wayne County.
 In the 1892 general election, Taubeneck was not a successful candidate for reelection, with the 45th district returning Democratic incumbent Lawrence Kelly, Democratic newcomer James P. Warren, and Republican incumbent Ethelbert Callahan to the House.

 In the 1891 United States Senate election, the Farmers' Alliance legislators held the balance of power over whom the Illinois General Assembly appointed to the United States Senate.
 The "Big Three" chose to support Alson Streeter.
 While Taubeneck stuck with Streeter, Cockrell and Moore defected from the Farmers' Alliance position and voted with the Democratic caucus for John M. Palmer.
 These defections irreparably damaged the reputation of the Farmers' Mutual Benefit Association.

 Early in his term, Taubeneck was accused of actually being W. H. Rogers, a criminal who defrauded his way out of an Ohio prison in 1886.
 A five-member committee was established by the Illinois House to investigate the matter.
 Ultimately, the accusation was put to bed due to the height disparity between Taubeneck and Rogers.